andreagrisafi/SALTED/README.rst

 Usage
 -----
 The root directory used for storing SALTED data is specified in :code:`inp.salted.saltedpath`.
 Depending on the chosen input parameters, a SALTED workflow can be labelled adding a coherent string in the :code:`inp.salted.saltedname` variable; in turn, this defines the name of the output folders that are automatically generated during the program execution.
 The type of SALTED target can be selected by specifying :code:`inp.salted.saltedtype: density`, when asking to learn electron density, or :code:`inp.salted.saltedtype: density-response`, when asking to learn the electron-density linear response to applied electric fields.
 SALTED functions can be run either by importing the corresponding modules in Python, or directly from command line.
-MPI parallelization can be activated by setting :code:`inp.system.parallel` as :code:`True`, and can be used, whenever applicable, to parallelize the calculation of SALTED functions over training data.
+MPI parallelization is automatically detected, and can be used, whenever applicable, to parallelize the calculation of SALTED functions over training data.
 In what follows, we report an example of a general command line workflow:

 1. Initialize structural features defined from 3-body symmetry-adapted descriptors, $P^L$, as computed following PRL 120, 036002 (2018):